How to avoid a normal shockwave

 If the “normal shock” is removed, what happens?

-This happens.
-The left engine is modified with a demonstration mod, enough to be entertaining.
-The right engine is standard.
-In this case, note that the left engine was due to have modules retired, it was end of life, and the fuel flow for equal thrust was 5% higher than the right engine, and the EGT was 22C higher in the range 600-750C.
-The image below is a screen capture of a continuous video of this flight.
+Note that the left engine was due to have modules retired, it was end of life, and a ssuch, fuel flow for equal thrust was 5% higher than the right engine, EGT was 22C higher in the range 600-750C.
+The image is a screen capture of a continuous video made during this flight, with some annotations:

 The rest of this story is, removal of shock reduces vibration.
 In the case above, the engine had high vibration, at scale limit, until modified, where the vibration reduced by slightly more than 50%.
 This is not an aberration, it is an effect that occurs on propellers, helicopter rotors, and fan blades.